pjakiela/ECON523/exercises/E6-TOT.md

 #### Part (d)

-Add a note at the bottom of your table that explains the contents of the table.
+Now add a note at the bottom of your table that explains the contents of the table.

 <br>